kleinfreund/vue-accessible-color-picker/README.md

 ## To do

-- Updating eslint/eslint-plugin-vue to ^v8.x depends on the release of eslint-config-standard (see: https://github.com/standard/eslint-config-standard/issues/208) so for now standard and eslint-config-standard have been remove.
+- Updating eslint/eslint-plugin-vue to ^v8.x depends on the release of eslint-config-standard (see: https://github.com/standard/eslint-config-standard/issues/208) so for now standard and eslint-config-standard have been removed.
 Add them again once it’s possible.